How to Use Skill Assessments in Your Recruiting Process - HRDQ

 Benefits of Skill Assessments for Recruiting

 A skill assessment is just one part of an overall recruiting approach.
-One assessment will not pick the perfect candidate; they mainly help you more efficiently filter out the least viable candidates:
+One assessment will not pick the perfect candidate; they mainly help you filter out the least viable candidates more efficiently:

 • Skill assessments can also provide categorization.
-Some can be a pass or a fail, but many create several tiers of performance, where only one or two are fails and several passes.
+Some are pass-or-fail, but many create several performance tiers, with only one or two failing and several passing.
 A candidate might pass but still be passed over for a role because other candidates performed even better.

-• Another excellent benefit of a skill assessment is benchmarking your employees and determining where to spend your budget on training.
+• Another excellent benefit of a skill assessment is benchmarking your employees and determining where to allocate your training budget.
 You can identify skill gaps and opportunities to increase employee value through regular assessments.

 • Finally, you can use skill assessments for team building.
 If you're hiring multiple candidates, ensuring that their personalities mesh so they can work together on the same team can be a great idea.
-However, it's not always possible or easy to judge, and it's one of the riskiest ways to use an assessment when it comes to bias.
+However, it's not always possible or easy to judge, and it's one of the riskiest ways to assess for bias.
 However, they can be an excellent resource for your business when used carefully.

 Now that we understand some of the benefits of skill assessments, how can you use them when evaluating a candidate pool?